 *Not available at Target.com

-Sophie toy!
-The only toy/teether to make sure you get.
-This was actually the first toy L grabbed on her own!
+Sophie La Giraffe!
+This was actually the first toy L grabbed on her own and, if you haven’t heard already, it’s one of the most popular baby teething toys on the market!
+I’m not quite sure what it is that makes Sophie so special, but L loves her!
 We take Sophie everywhere and every time we leave the house, we tell Lilly, “it’s time for another adventure with L and Sophie!”

 Munchkin Mozart Magic Cube: We really like this toy now that L is able to stay sitting up (almost on her own).
 The cube helps her maintain her balance but also helps to stimulate her while she is pushing the buttons.
 The buttons are large enough that even with her limited coordination, she can still engage with the toy.
 She really likes it and it is nice to have a toy that she can entertain herself with for a little.